LakshanBandara6/social-engineering-and-human-hacking/README.md

 ## Author
 **Y.M.L.K.
 Bandara**
 BSc (Hons) in Information Technology (Cyber Security Specialization)
-Sri Lanka Institute of Information Technology (SLIIT) – Kandy Campus
+Sri Lanka Institute of Information Technology (SLIIT) – Kandy UNI.

 > “In cybersecurity, the human mind is both the greatest weakness and the greatest defense.”